Delph-Sunny/06-My_5-day_Weather_Forecast/README.md

 Finally a loader was added in case of a slow answer from the API.

 ## Special notes
-The openweathermap API uses UTC times and therefore day/time needs to be reajusted to the local timezone of the selected country.
-This was done with the current conditions but not with the 5-day forecast.
+The openweathermap API uses UTC times in unix time format and therefore day/time needs to be reajusted with the local timezone to get the correct date in an international city.

 ## Installation